Tor Egil Førland

 Tor Egil Førland (born 5 May 1959) is professor of history at the University of Oslo.

 Career

+Førland got his doctorate at the University of Oslo in 1991.
+His doctoral dissertation was on CoCom and had the title Cold Economic Warfare: The Creation and Prime of CoCom 1948-1954.
+He has also written several widely cited articles on economic warfare, including "Economic Warfare" and "Strategic Goods": A Conceptual Framework for Analyzing CoCom and The History of Economic Warfare: International Law, Effectiveness, Strategies.

-Between 2003 and 2004 Førland was Subdean of education at the Faculty of Humanities at the University of Oslo, responsible for implementing the Quality Reform at the faculty.
-Førland was Head of education and Deputy head of Department of Archaeology, Conservation and History (IAKH) during 2009–2012.
-Førland has been Head of Department since 2013.
+Førland became a professor of history at the University of Oslo in 2001.
+Between 2003 and 2004 he was Subdean of education at the Faculty of Humanities at the University of Oslo, responsible for implementing the Quality Reform at the faculty.
+Førland was Head of education and Deputy head of Department of Archaeology, Conservation and History (IAKH) during 2009–2012, before becoming Head of Department in 2013, a position he held until 2020.
+From 2020 until 2024 he was Head of Department of Philosophy, Classics, History of Art and Ideas.
+He has also been the editor-in-chief of the website norgeshistorie.no, created by the University of Oslo.

 As a historian, Førland has specialized in the radicalism of the 1960s and 1970s and in contemporary international history.
 He has published books and articles on the history of the EU, European integration, the Cold War and the 1968 protests.
+He has also written the history of the culture institution Club 7 in Oslo, in the book Club 7 (1998).

 Førland has also contributed to the debate on objectivity and values in historiography, taking a stance against the postmodern relativization of truth.
 He has applied the philosopher Peter Railton’s concept of the “ideal explanatory text” to argue that the ideal of objectivity in historiography is attainable.
+Most of his work on historical theory is collected in the two books Values, Objectivity, and Explanation in Historiography (2017) and The Poverty of Anti-realism: Critical Perspectives on Postmodernist Philosophy of History (2023).

+In 2025 Førland returned to his past as a peace researcher at Peace Research Institute Oslo (PRIO) by starting to work on a biography about the Norwegian peace researcher Johan Galtung.